auca/com.421-430/Practice_Tasks/Practice_02.md

 10. Switch to `dev` and create at least two commits with improvements to code style and quality.

 11. Switch to `master` and pretend to fix a performance issue in the `norm()` method (minimize the time the division operation is used).
-Create a merge conflict at this point by editing the same lines of files you were editing on `dev`.
+Tag the final version of your project as `v1.1.1` on the `master` branch.

 12. Switch to `dev` and create more commits with improvements to code style and quality.
+Create a merge conflict at this point by editing the same lines of files you were editing on `master`.

 13. At the end, merge your `dev` branch into `master` by resolving the existing merge conflict.

-14. Tag the final version of your project as `v1.1.1` on the `master` branch.
+14. Tag the final version of your project as `v1.1.2` on the `master` branch.

 15. Fast-forward the `dev` branch with the `master` branch for future work.